evonbit/bitcoin-native-systems/Natcats/03-natcats-perpetual-distribution-upgrade.md

 ## What P2P Distribution Unlocks for the Natcats Collection
 - Eliminates **bot minting** and ensures new supply remains **within the existing holder base**.
-- Guarantees **mint rights never expire** — they transfer with the parent Natcat until used.
+- Operates **fully on-chain**, **self-sustaining**, and **without centralized dependencies**, ensuring long-term autonomous operation for the Natcats collection.
-- Operates **fully on-chain**, **self-sustaining**, and **without centralized dependencies**, ensuring long-term autonomy, fairness, and verifiability for the Natcats collection.
+- Introduces native rendering functionality

 ---